Enjoying our puzzle hints?

 the last name of tennis player Monica Seles, also a palindrome

-Why is “SQUATTER” in the Purple group?
+Why is “ROTATOR” in the Blue group?

 Word definitions